Women's Premier Soccer League: History

 The WPSL is the longest-running active women's soccer league as it enters its 25th season in 2023.
 The WPSL is also the largest women's soccer league in the United States, North America and the world with 130 active teams as of 2023.

 The WPSL started as the Western Division of the W-League, before breaking away to form its own league in 1998.
 The league is sanctioned by the United States Adult Soccer Association, an affiliate of the United States Soccer Federation (USSF).
 WPSL teams feature collegiate and post-collegiate players, who currently or previously played across all divisions of the NCAA, NAIA, and NJCAA.
 Former players of the WPSL have taken their playing careers to the next level by signing professional in the NWSL and top leagues overseas.
-WPSL Alumnae have also reached international status by making international rosters seen in the FIFA Women's World Cup and the Olympics.
+WPSL alumnae have also reached international status by appearing at the FIFA Women's World Cup and the Olympics.
 Notable alumnae include Brandi Chastain, Kristine Lilly, Heather Mitts, Julie Foudy, Shannon Boxx, Alex Morgan and Leslie Osborne.
 The Jerry Zanelli Cup is awarded to the champion of each WPSL season.

 When Women's Professional Soccer (WPS) suspended play in 2012, WPSL moved forward with its ambitions toward professionalism and created the WPSL Elite League.
 The Elite League was a pro-am league, with at least four fully professional teams, including three former WPS teams.
 The Elite league operated for just the 2012 season, disbanding in 2013 with the formation of the NWSL, which the three former WPS teams joined.